-Health Department reminds to eat healthy during Nutrition Month

-Special to the Herald
+Health Department reminds to eat healthy during Nutrition Month Special to the Herald

 The Florida Department of Health in Semi-nole County (DOH-Seminole) celebrates March as National Nutrition Month, which is ontinued from Page 1 sponsored annually by the Academy of Nutrition and Dietetics.
-This year's theme is: "Go Further with Food."
-The campaign highlights the far-reaching benefits of making informed eating choices.
-Informed eating goes further than choosing the most nutritious options-eating, choices can also conserve money, save time, and reduce food waste.
+This year's theme is: "Go Further with Food".
+The campaign highlights the far-reaching ben-efits of making informed eating goes further than choosing the most nutritious options-eating choices can also conserve money, save time, and reduce food waste.
 "Meal planning is essential for helping families and individuals make informed eating choices.
-Our Women, Infants and Children (WIC) program provides guidance on healthy eating during pregnancy and breastfeeding, and how to prepare healthy meals, among many other topics." said Donna Walsh, health officer for the Florida Department of Health in Seminole County.
+Our Women, Infants and Children (WCI) program pro-vides guidance on healthy eating during pregrancy and breasting and how to prepare healthy meals, among many other topics," said Donna Walsh, health officer for the Florida Department of Health in Seminole County.